- Richard Berry

 Types of Hang Seng trading: CFDs, spread betting

-Capital.com Review: Best Trading Account 2025
+Capital.com Voted Best Trading Account In 2025

-Capital.com
+Provider: Capital.com

 85.24% of retail investor accounts lose money when trading CFDs with this provider.
+CFDs trading carries risk.
+Capital.com is regulated by the Securities and Commodities Authority.

-Is capital.com any good for trading?
+Is Capital.com any good for trading?

-Best Trading App 2025Capital.com has an easy-to-use and intuitive trading platform and app, that gives access to the most popular financial markets with competitive spreads with the ability to reduce risk by decreasing your leverage.
+Capital.com has a user friendly and intuitive trading platform and app, that gives access to the most popular financial markets with competitive spreads with the ability to reduce risk by decreasing your leverage.
 Trading via the app has always been capital.com’s forte, and in 202, it won our award for “best trading app” not in part due to the fact that the company CTO has extensive experience in building engaging apps like Candy Crush.

 What makes Capital.com different?
 Thumbs up, literally